-The Lord expects His church to give this everlasting message to all the world.
+The Lord expects His church to give this everlasting gospel message to all the world.
 "The church of Christ is God's agency for the proclamation of truth; she is empowered by Him to do a special work; and if she is loyal to God, obedient to His commandments, there will dwell within her the excellence of divine power.
-If she will honour the Lord God of Israel, there is no power that can stand against her.
-If she will be true to her allegiance, the forces of the enemy will be no more able to overpower her than is the chaff to resist the whirlwind."-"Testimonies," Vol. VIII, page 11.
+If she will honor the Lord God of Israel, there is no power that can stand against her.
+If she will be true to her allegiance, the forces of the enemy will be no more able to overpower her than is the chaff to resist the whirlwind."-"Testimonies," Vol. VIII, p.
+11.

-This advent message must change our hearts, lighten our own homes, and be We are to make Christ known.
+This advent message must change our hearts, lighten our own hones, and be given to our neighborhood and our country.
+But that is not enough.
+Every Adventist in all the earth is duty bound to help send the message to all the rest of the world.
+The Adventists in the United States, in Brazil, in Sweden, and in other countries, are alike responsible for giving the message to all mankind.
+This work is to be done in such a way as to avoid arousing needless prejudices.
+We are not to preach politics, nationalism, or war.
+We are not to take sides as does the world.
+We are to make Christ known.
 We are to show forth His glory in such a way as to win the honest in heart to a new love for the Saviour.
-We are to teach the beauty, justice, and love of the Ten Commandments.
-This great task claims the best there is in us.
+We are to teach the beauty, justice, and love of the ten commandments.
+This great task claims the best that there is in us.
 We must give thought, time, money, children, and all to make known the advent message.